Leaving a gift in your Will

 - General purposes

-The Alumni & UC Foundation team can help you realise your vision for your gift, whether you choose to support a specific area of UC or direct your gift to general purposes – meaning that it will be directed to the most crucial area of need.
-We would welcome the opportunity to discuss your ideas at any time under no obligation in a place and time that was convenient for you.
+The Alumni & UC Foundation team can help you realise your vision for your gift and would welcome the opportunity to discuss your ideas at any time under no obligation in a place and time that was convenient for you.

 You may want to discuss your wishes with your immediate family.
 We strongly recommend you seek independent legal advice when writing or altering your Will.